 Polynomial Inequalities

-Polynomial inequalities involve expressions where a polynomial is compared to zero using inequality signs.
-Solving them requires determining where the polynomial is positive or negative, often by analyzing the sign changes around its roots.
+Polynomial inequalities involve expressions where a polynomial is compared to zero or another value using inequality signs.
+Solving them requires finding intervals where the polynomial is positive or negative, often by analyzing the roots and the sign of the polynomial in each interval.

 Recommended video: